-Looking for accommodation is tricky in San Sebastián, as there isn’t a lot of choice and in the summer months it’s even harder.
+Looking for accommodation is tricky in San Sebastián, as there isn’t a lot of choices and in the summer months, it’s even harder.

 So where did we stay?
-We fell back to trusty AirBnb and found a private room in a shared house.
-The cost of this was half of what a hostel costs, when there’s 2 people.
-Not only did we have our own private room but we had a full balcony with an awesome view of Zurriola Beach (shown above) and the old town where the majority of the tapas restaurants were, was a short 10 minute stroll.
+We fell back to trusty Airbnb and found a private room in a shared house.
+The cost of this was half of what a hostel costs when there are 2 people.
+Not only did we have our own private room but we had a full balcony with an awesome view of Zurriola Beach (shown above) and the old town where the majority of the tapas restaurants were, was a short 10-minute stroll.
 You can search for San Sebastian rentals here too.

 Food in San Sebastian

 We contemplated joining an organized Food Tour (top rated on TripAdvisor) which takes you a bunch of restaurants but we decided to skip that and head out on our own Tapas crawl, based on information provided by the locals we were staying with.
-We also researched the top Pintxo (tapas) restaurants in the Old Town and made our way around the restaurants / bars sampling a few at each.
-The majority of the tapas are sold on a sliced baguette with a tooth pick stabbed in the top.
+We also researched the top Pintxo (tapas) restaurants in the Old Town and made our way to the restaurants/bars sampling a few at each.
+The majority of the tapas are sold on a sliced baguette with a toothpick stabbed in the top.

 We’ve never seen so many variations before!
 They lay them out all in a row and you can pick and choose what you like or you can order a fresh hot tapa to order.
 They don’t really advertise this but doing so ensures your food is always hot & fresh.